 It’s the age-old question that every photographer—newcomer or professional—has had to ask themselves: which is better, Photoshop or Lightroom?
 The truth lies not in comparing the two programs, but in defining what you need for your project.
 Both are excellent Adobe programs that deliver amazing features for photo editing.
 However, one may be better suited to your project than the other.

-If you’re stuck and not sure which program to use, we’re going to do a quick breakdown for you.
-Before launching into the details, take a look at this video to get a full overview of the functions in Lightroom and Photoshop.
+If you’re still stuck and not sure which program to use, we’re going to do a quick breakdown for you.
+Before launching into the details of when you should use each program, take a look at this video to get a full overview of the functions in Lightroom and Photoshop.

 When Should I Use Lightroom?

 Lightroom is a unique photo editor that has features to help you manage, import, organize and find your photos.
 Lightroom includes some, but not all, of Photoshop’s editing features.
 It’s great for your basic edits like cropping, white balance, minor retouching, exposure, and so on.

 Lightroom is also a “non-destructive” photo editing software—meaning you’ll never lose your original image.
 If you’re a photographer who needs to edit large batches of photos and is looking to streamline your workflow, Lightroom may become your new best friend.